teedoc/teedoc.github.io/docs/get_started/en/install/README.md

 ## Install plugin

-This will install the plugin according to the plugin settings of `plugins` in `site_config.sjon`
+This will install the plugin according to the plugin settings of `plugins` in `site_config.json`

 ```shell
 cd my_site